WillHubner/GenericQuery/README.md

 ```
 ## OpenArray

-Open a Array of Objects with fields data
+Open a Array of JSON Objects with fields data
 ```delphi
   TGenericQuery
     .New